vignettes/articles/21_python_rmarkdown.Rmd

 '''

 For the convenience of Python coding in RMarkdown, it is recommended that you create a shortcut to generate the python chunks.
-To create shortcut go to Tools -> Modify Keyboard Shortcuts
+To create shortcut go to Tools -> Modify Keyboard Shortcuts and search python word to find Insert Chunk Python.
+Then click on it and set a suitable shortcut for it.
+Ctrl + Alt + P sounds a good option.

-In the following example, we use the pandas
+In the following example, we use the pandas package to construct a data frame and matplolib to plot the data.

 import matplotlib as plt